William R. Howard: Hub Expansion

 As part of his deregulation strategy, Howard chose to add Piedmont hubs in cities which had otherwise been overlooked by other airlines.
-He recognized the economic growth that was occurring in Charlotte, North Carolina around that time, and in 1979, chose to make the Charlotte Airport Piedmont’s largest hub.
+He recognized the economic growth that was occurring in Charlotte, North Carolina around that time, and in 1979, chose to make the Charlotte Airport Piedmont's largest hub.
 By choosing cities not served by other airlines, Piedmont could avoid the fare wars that plagued other carriers, charge more per ticket, and grow at a faster rate.
 Eventually, smaller hubs in Baltimore, Maryland and Dayton, Ohio would follow.
 These hub airports were supplied with a constant flow of passengers from feeder cities - many of whom had been abandoned or overlooked by the larger air carriers after deregulation.
 Flights from feeder routes would arrive at the hubs in the morning and depart for larger cities such as New York, Washington or Miami shortly after.
 In the afternoon, the process would reverse, bringing travelers from the large cities, through Piedmont's hubs and off to the smaller destinations by the end of the day.
 By 1987, 80% of air traffic in and out of Charlotte came from Piedmont.

 NASCAR Sponsorship

 In 1982, Piedmont became the first airline to sponsor a NASCAR team.
 Howard was known to be a big fan of auto racing, and worked out a deal to sponsor Ricky Rudd in a car fielded by Richard Childress for the 1982 Winston Cup Series season.
 Both Piedmont and Childress Racing were based in Winston-Salem, making the partnership a perfect fit for both companies.
 As a result of their sponsorship deal, Piedmont would later be declared "NASCAR's Official Airline."
-The teams first win would come on June 5, 1983, at Riverside International Raceway.
+The team's first win would come on June 5, 1983, at Riverside International Raceway.
 Not only was it the first win for the Piedmont team, but it was also the first win of both Rudd and Childress' careers.

 Piedmont would drop driver Ricky Rudd in favor of Terry Labonte beginning with the 1984 season.
 The new team, owned by Billy J. Hagan, was also based in North Carolina near Piedmont's headquarters.
 This would prove to be an excellent decision, as Labonte would have 17 top five finishes in the Piedmont car in 1984, winning the Winston Cup Championship that year.